 If the Notary is related to the signer in some way, a disqualifying interest may exist.
 State laws vary widely on the issue of notarizing for family members.
 Most states are silent on the matter, thus permitting Notaries to notarize for any relative, provided there is no other disqualifying conflict of interest.
 Others prohibit notarizing for specific relatives — Arizona prohibits notarizing for the Notary's spouse.
 While Arizona Notaries are not prohibited from notarizing for other family members, the state recommends against doing so.

-Florida prohibits notarizing signatures of spouses, sons, daughters, mothers or fathers, but allows Notaries to conduct weddings for relatives.
-Nevada — arguably with the most restrictive statute — includes a prohibition against notarizing for relatives related by blood and marriage, and includes adopted children, half- and step-relatives as well as domestic partners.
+Florida prohibits notarizing the signatures of spouses, sons, daughters, mothers, or fathers but allows Notaries to conduct weddings for relatives.
+Nevada — arguably with the most restrictive statute — includes a prohibition against notarizing for relatives related by blood and marriage, including adopted children, half- and step-relatives, and domestic partners.

 Again, always check your state’s laws if you are not sure if your connection to a signer constitutes beneficial interest, and when in doubt, ask a different Notary with no interest to notarize instead.